dotMorten/WinUIEx/docs/concepts/MediaPlayer.md

   - `RepeatButton` (will only support repeating current item)

 It is recommended to turn these off with the `IsVisible` properties until their features are implemented.
-If you have a need for these today, I'd highly encourage you to consider contributing to WinUIEx.
+If you have a need for these today, I'd highly encourage you to consider sponsoring or contributing to WinUIEx.

 ![image](https://user-images.githubusercontent.com/1378165/177426047-3467c800-3ea9-4eb6-b67c-51ff466ee786.png)